Technical Guide for API Partners

 /bookings/status

-- This is also useful when reconciling your finances to account for any cancelled bookings where a refund was processed.
+- This endpoint is also useful when reconciling your finances to account for any cancelled bookings where a refund was processed.

-Cancelling bookings (MERCHANT PARTNERS ONLY)
+Cancelling bookings

 /bookings/cancel-reasons